maped7/DS2020-Final-Project-/README.md

 - Faster decoupling in developed countries
 - Help developing countries build renewable energy infrastructure

-**The Bottom Line**: We can have prosperity AND climate stability, but current progress is too slow and too uneven.
+**The Bottom Line**: We can have economic development AND climate stability, but current progress is too slow and unequal across the different regions that need it most.

 ### Limitations of This Analysis